Division of Population Health Information Governance Policy

 A robustly constructed Information Governance (IG) framework allows an organisation to ensure that information is processed in accordance with all applicable regulations and guidance, such as the General Data Protection Regulations (GDPR), the Human Rights Act and the NHS Caldicott principles.
 The framework details the requirements, standards and best practice according to which information should be handled.
 Information should be managed securely and efficiently, and appropriate policies, procedures and management accountability should underpin the principles of the IG framework.

-The Division of Population Health IG policy is predominantly concerned with the handling of information related to research projects and research participant data, particularly that which is personal, confidential or sensitive.
-All research projects handling personal data should have a data management plan (DMP) which should address data capture, integrity, confidentiality, retention, sharing and publication, as per the Research Data Management Policy.
+Division of Population Health’s IG policy is predominantly concerned with the handling of information related to research projects and research participant data, particularly that which is personal, confidential or sensitive.
+All research projects handling personal data should have a data management plan (DMP) which should address data capture, integrity, confidentiality, retention, sharing and publication, as per the Research Data Management Policy

 It is the Division of Population Health’s policy to store only the minimum personal data required to satisfy the purpose for which it is collected, i.e. only anonymised or pseudonymised data is collected and stored where feasible.
 All research involving human participants, personal data or human tissue must be reviewed via one of the routes outlined in the University of Sheffield Research Ethics Policy.
 In addition, individuals have a right to be fully informed about all aspects of a research project in which they may participate, outlined in The University of Sheffield Ethics Policy note 2.
 Additional important information about data processing and legal rights of research participants is available through the University’s Privacy Notice.

-IG within the Division of Population Health is under the direction of the Division IG Lead; the Division IG Committee takes responsibility for ensuring tasks and activities relating to IG are carried out.
+IG within the Division of Population Health is under the direction of the Division of Population Health IG Lead; the Division of Population Health IG Committee takes responsibility for ensuring tasks and activities relating to IG are carried out.
 Current membership, Terms of Reference of the Committee and role descriptions of the members are available on the Division of Population Health IG webpage.

 Definitions

-Data: For the purposes of this Division policy data includes both information about research participants and documentation related to research work.
+Data: For the purposes of this Division of Population Health policy, data includes both information about research participants and documentation related to research work.

 Data Protection Impact Assessment (DPIA): a structured approach to identifying the privacy risks associated with the processing of personal data and for implementing appropriate controls to manage those risks.
 Data Protection Impact Assessments | Governance and Management | The University of Sheffield